 If you have mung beans on the shelves of your supermarket, do not pass by!
 As they are a great substitution for almost all kinds of beans (lentils, peas, or even chickpeas) and a great side dish by themselves.
 You can use mung beans in recipes in two ways pre-cooked or sprouted.
 We will give you a simple recipe that is easy to follow for making perfect cooked mung beans.

 If you want to learn how you can measure mung beans without using scales, follow this link.

 How long do you cook mung beans?

-Cooking time of mung beans depends on the method you chose to prepare them.
-We will give you timing for two main ways you can cook mung beans:
+The cooking time for mung beans depends on the cooking method you choose.
+We will give you the timing for two main ways you can cook mung beans:

 - How long do you boil mung beans on the stove?
-You need to cook mung beans until they become tender and will be looking puffy, it can take you to get mung beans ready from 30 to 45 minutes.
+You need to cook mung beans until they become tender and puffy.
+It can take you to get mung beans ready for 30 to 45 minutes.

-- How long do you cook mung beans in a rice-cooker/multi cooker?
-You can cook mung beans in a cooker on the setting “STEW” for 40-45 minutes (in 10 minutes to the end you can add salt and seasoning, when the timer beeps you can leave cooked mung beans for additional 10-15 minutes for them to get more mushy.
+- How long do you cook mung beans in a rice cooker/multi cooker?
+You can cook mung beans in a cooker on the setting STEW for 40-45 minutes.
+You can add salt and seasoning 10 minutes to the end.
+When the timer beeps, leave cooked mung beans for additional 10-15 minutes for them to get mushier.